 From there, as the designer moves into detailed design, it is necessary to balance a huge range of factors including the owner’s expectations, regulatory requirements, what’s realistic given the budget and existing building, and opportunities for making improvement alongside the renovation.

-The final step is ensuring that the construction phase of the project is done to a defined programme.
+The next step is ensuring that the construction phase of the project is done to a defined programme.

-Planning needs to start when the project is first considered and needs to be carried through design, costing and ultimately construction.
+Planning needs to start when the project is first considered and needs to be carried through design, costing, construction and the follow-up work required when the building work is completed.